zaiisao/Documentation/en/Interactive Broadcast/cdn_streaming_web.md

 - Set the value of `videoBitrate` by referring to [Video Bitrate Table](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.videoencoderconfiguration.html#bitrate).
 If you set a bitrate beyond the proper range, the SDK automatically adjusts it to a value within the range.

 - Agora charges a transcoding usage fee for CDN live streaming.

+## Reference

+You can use this [online demo](https://webdemo.agora.io/agora-web-showcase/examples/Agora-Interactive-Broadcasting-Live-Streaming-Web/) to try the live streaming function provided by Agora.